github112017/kubernetes-microservices/services/node-service/README.md

 ## Node-service (under development)
 An ExpressJS server that provides an AngularJS web client.
 It calls the api endpoints in a `springboot-service`, displaying it as a list in HTML.
-As such, it essentially works as a proxy server for the web client, making the `springboot-service` available.
+As such, it essentially works as a proxy server, making the `springboot-service` available.
 The ExpressJS server exposes the following endopoints,

 ```